microsoft/rushstack.io-website/pages/api/rush-lib.pnpmoptionsconfiguration.preventmanualshrinkwrapchanges.md

 ## Remarks

 This feature protects against accidental inconsistencies that may be introduced if the PNPM shrinkwrap file (`pnpm-lock.yaml`<!-- -->) is manually edited.
-When this feature is enabled, `rush update` will append a hash to the file as a YAML comment, and then `rush update` and `rush install` will validate the hash.
+When this feature is enabled, `rush update` will write a hash of the shrinkwrap contents to repo-state.json, and then `rush update` and `rush install` will validate the hash.
 Note that this does not prohibit manual modifications, but merely requires `rush update` be run afterwards, ensuring that PNPM can report or repair any potential inconsistencies.

 To temporarily disable this validation when invoking `rush install`<!-- -->, use the `--bypass-policy` command-line parameter.